EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Discussion

+Gray’s prior work \cite{gray2016s} highlighted that many UX practitioners view UX as a \textit{"rigid set of methods"} rather than as a \textit{"mindset"}.
+This method-centric perspective often emphasizes the application of techniques without fully aligning with project-specific goals.
+Similarly, prior research \cite{goodman2013delivering, mclellan2000experience, roedl2013design, gray2014reprioritizing} has critiqued academic discussions for focusing on method creation and testing, neglecting real-world implementation contexts.
+This disconnect creates a \textit{"projected practice community"} \cite{gray2014reprioritizing, gray2016s}, where academic conceptions fail to align with practitioners' realities.

-In this study, we found that highlighting UX metrics as a center of UX evaluation empowers UX researchers holistically, enhancing both their perceived quality of their proposed plans and their confidence in their UX evaluation plans (RQ1).
-Furthermore, the combined use of different \systemName components for refining their UX plans allowed participants to self-validate, critique, and rationalize their evaluation choices (RQ2), with their perceived inspirations from the system varying according to their UX experience (RQ3).
-Meanwhile, we observed their thought processes evolving from asking general questions to using AI to support iterative reasoning for their chosen metrics, considering various types of information, including previously not considered aspects, such as outcomes and risks.
+The interaction design and evaluation of \textsc{EvAlignUX} demonstrated that it empowered UX researchers to conduct UX evaluation more holistically.
+First, providing metric definitions, relevant literature, and examples that enabled for researchers to reflect on the implications of these metrics enhanced both the perceived quality of their proposed plans and their confidence in their UX evaluation plans (RQ1).
+Second, combining different \systemName components to refine UX plans allowed participants to self-validate, critique, and rationalize their evaluation choices (RQ2).
+Third, participants' thought processes and perceived inspirations from the system varied based on their UX experience and evolved from asking general questions to leveraging AI for iterative reasoning about their chosen metrics, including previously unconsidered aspects, such as outcomes and AI risks (RQ3).

-UX evaluation plays a vital role in ensuring the quality of HCI system research, and it is a growing field with diverse approaches \cite{pettersson2018bermuda}.
-Although several UX evaluation methods have been outlined in previous literature reviews \cite{pettersson2018bermuda, vermeeren2010user, rivero2017systematic, darin2019instrument, kieffer2019specification}, few interaction designs have been proposed to support UX researchers in developing comprehensive UX evaluation plans.
-Gray’s previous work \cite{gray2016s} found that many UX designers and practitioners view UX as a set of rigid methods rather than a \textit{"mindset,"} suggesting that HCI education should move beyond teaching predefined methods and instead focus on fostering the adaptability and improvisation skills necessary for UX designers to address the unique challenges they face.
-A mindset approach to UX evaluation, as emphasized in our findings, aligns with their argument.

-Several scholars emphasize adaptability and context-sensitive practices in UX research.
-Vermeeren et al. \cite{vermeeren2010user} note that no single UX evaluation method suits all projects, urging researchers to adapt methods to specific contexts.
-Rivero et al. \cite{rivero2017systematic} advocate for iterative frameworks that incorporate feedback, while Darin et al. \cite{darin2019instrument} stress the importance of critical reflection throughout the evaluation process.
-Building on these insights, our study highlights the role of metrics in establishing a mindset-oriented approach to UX evaluation.
-This shift is essential for advancing the field and ensuring UX evaluations meaningfully contribute to the success of HCI systems research.